 Old or existing tunnels and winter weather often spell trouble.
 During winter rains, the water cannot drain properly through the soil because of the surface tunnels.
 Any freezing of the underground water will heave the tunnels up.
 During winters where there are multiple freeze-thaw cycles, deep tunnels not visible during the fall or early winter will be exposed.
 Even though trapping removed all of the moles on the property, the freeze-thaw cycle will give the appearance of new moles entering with the soil eruptions.

 Once mole tunnels are on your property and the moles are gone, other animals such as mice, voles, or chipmunks may take advantage of the underground passageways.
 This is common when mole tunnels are around the foundation.
 Water diversion through mole tunnels can also cause structural damage to the home, but fortunately, in our experience, such cases are rare.
 Ground hornets and yellow jackets often nest in old mole tunnels.

 Dealing with a mole problem quickly and effectively will reduce the opportunity for an extensive tunneling network and the likelihood of new moles migrating to your property.
 However, depending on the tunneling network under your lawn, because of recolonization, trapping the moles currently damaging your lawn may not be a permanent solution.
 If there is evidence of mole activity there must be an ongoing trapping program to be effective.

 Contact Cowleys Pest Services today for a free wildlife removal inspection and estimate.
-We proudly service New Jersey customers in Edison, Woodbridge, Lakewood, Woodbridge, Edison, Lakewood, and the surrounding areas.
+We proudly service New Jersey customers in Edison, Somerset, Lakewood, Somerset, Edison, Lakewood, and the surrounding areas.